Laser Hair Removal Diaries Part I – The Initial Consultation

 Want to see if you’re a candidate for laser hair removal?

 We recommend scheduling an initial consultation with one of our experts.
-Click here to request your complimentary consultation at one of our locations in the Bay Area or Seattle.
+Click here to request your complimentary consultation at one of our locations in California, New York, Texas, Utah or Washington.

 Disclaimer: Information and content within this blog is provided for informational purposes only.
 This blog is not intended to provide medical advice, and anything read here should not be construed as such.
 Reading this blog or communicating with our staff does not create a physician-patient relationship.
 If you have questions about any health issue, including something you may have read here, please consult a licensed, trained physician or health professional immediately.